 Cute camera.
 Very squat and heavy for its size.
 It has that funky double-action winder on the top (takes two full strokes to advance and cock the shutter) and the raft of little idiosyncracies common to German cameras.

 Supposedly this is an interchangable mount, though I've never tried removing the lens.
-Retography says it's a 39mm that's compatible with my Braun Super Paxette, but (of course and unfortunately) not with Leica.
+Retography said it's a 39mm that's compatible with my Braun Super Paxette, but (of course and unfortunately) not with Leica.